mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 #### How I can reduce my time here?

-This is an area where I shoudl be delegating more to the rest of the team.
+This is an area where I should be delegating more to the rest of the team.

 I've started asking TinyPilot's local staff to become more active in managing the 3PL relationship, and that's working.